chrivand/Firepower_O365_Feed_Parser/README.md

 ![Networkobjects](https://github.com/chrivand/Firepower_O365_Feed_Parser/blob/master/screenshots_FMC_O365/ACPtrustrule.png)

+As a final step you will need to do a Policy Deploy, each time that the Group Objects have been updated.
+This can be done from the FMC by clicking on *"DEPLOY"* and by selecting the device that need this Policy Deploy.

-Please take caution on the following notes:
+### Please take caution on the following notes:

 * Please test this properly before implementing in a production environment.
 This is a sample script.